Adaptive Greedy versus Non-adaptive Greedy for Influence Maximization: Preliminaries

 \subsection{Triggering Model}

-We consider the well-studied \emph{triggering model}~\cite{KempeKT03}, which is commonly used to capture ``general'' submodular diffusion models.
-A more general way to capture submodular diffusion models is the \emph{general threshold model}~\cite{KempeKT03} with \emph{submodular local influence functions}.
+We consider the well-studied \emph{triggering model}~\shortcite{KempeKT03}, which is commonly used to capture ``general'' submodular diffusion models.
+A more general way to capture submodular diffusion models is the \emph{general threshold model}~\shortcite{KempeKT03} with \emph{submodular local influence functions}.
 All our results hold under this setting as well.
-We will discuss this in Appendix~\ref{append:GTM}. \begin{definition}[\citet{KempeKT03}] The \emph{triggering model}, $I_{G,F}$, is defined by a graph $G=(V,E)$ and for each vertex $v$ a distribution $\mathcal{F}_v$ over the subset of its in-neighbors $\{0,1\}^{|\Gamma(v)|}$.
+We will discuss this in Appendix~\ref{append:GTM}. \begin{definition}[\shortciteA{KempeKT03}] The \emph{triggering model}, $I_{G,F}$, is defined by a graph $G=(V,E)$ and for each vertex $v$ a distribution $\mathcal{F}_v$ over all the subsets of its in-neighbors $\{0,1\}^{|\Gamma(v)|}$.
 Let $F=\{\mathcal{F}_v\mid v\in V\}$.

 On an input seed set $S \subseteq V$, $I_{G,F}(S)$ outputs a set of infected vertices as follows: \begin{enumerate}[noitemsep,nolistsep] \item[1.]
 Initially, only vertices in $S$ are infected.
 Each vertex $v$ samples a subset of its in-neighbors $T_v\subseteq\Gamma(v)$ from $\mathcal{F}_v$ independently.
 We call $T_v$ the \emph{triggering set} of $v$. \item[2.]
 In each subsequent round, a vertex $v$ becomes infected if a vertex in $T_v$ is infected in the previous round. \item[3.]
 After a round where no additional vertices are infected, the set of infected vertices is the output. \end{enumerate} \end{definition}